-Regardless of where or how it occurs, all on-the-job illness and/or injuries must be reported immediately to the Public Safety/College Police Department at 850-484-2500 the employee's immediate supervisor, and the Human Resources Director at 850-484-1766, as required by state law.
-Human Resources will create a medical referral for treatment, provide follow up with the facility, the worker, and the supervisor.
+Regardless of where or how it occurs, all on-the-job illness and/or injuries must be reported immediately to the employee's immediate manager, and Human Resources Director at 850-484-1766, as required by state law.
+Human Resources will create a medical referral for treatment, provide follow up with the facility, the worker, and the manager.
 Human Resources will assist the employee with proper use of leave and payments received from workers' compensation.
 Out of state workers must be provided the specific state required poster of workers compensation.